Skip to main content Skip to secondary navigation

 Info for Advanced Degrees

-You are automatically eligible to participate in the main Commencement ceremony if you are expected to confer your degree in Spring 2024 or Summer 2024.
+You are automatically eligible to participate in the main Commencement ceremony if you are expected to confer your degree in Spring 2025 or Summer 2025.

 Eligibility to participate in the university's Commencement ceremony is based on a student’s actual OR expected graduation term.
 Expected Graduation Terms are calculated differently for graduate students.
 Graduate students should plan to apply to graduate or request an exception if they want to participate.